pyladies/global-conference/content/news/_index.md

 ---

 {{< pageheadersmall
-  "Latests news about the conference"
+  "Latest news about the conference"
   ""
   "/img/about-icon-1.png"
   >}}